lowlighter/metrics/README.md

 <details>
 <summary>⚠️ HTTP errors code</summary>

-The following errors code can be encountered if your using a server instance :
+The following errors code can be encountered if on a server instance :

-* `403 Forbidden` : User is not whitelisted in `restricted` users list
+* `403 Forbidden` : User is not allowed in `restricted` users list
 * `404 Not found` : GitHub API did not found the requested user
 * `429 Too many requests` : Thrown when rate limiter is trigerred
 * `500 Internal error` : An error ocurred while generating metrics images (logs can be seen if you're the owner of the instance)